 Academic Advising is available to assist all students with their academic advising needs.
-At any time a student can make an appointment with a student success advisor in the center for Student Development and Success.
+At any time, a student can make an appointment with a student success advisor in advising center.
 The student success advisor can assist in creating an individual academic plan in which he or she can feel confident.